microsoft/Application-Insights-Workbooks/Documentation/LegacyAI/LegacyWorkbooksConversion.md

 ## What if I *need* to temporarily save change to a Legacy Workbook
 To revert to the previous behavior of Legacy Workbooks, you can use the setting `feature.legacyWorkbooks=true` on the Azure Portal Url, like `https://portal.azure.com/?feature.legacyWorkbooks=true`, adjusting for your portal environment and any other flags you may have set.
 This feature will be removed in the future but is provided temporarily if needed.

+# Workbook Conversion Tool

+If you need weren't able to convert your legacy workbook before the deprecation date, you can migrate its content to a new workbook by following the steps here: [Workbooks Conversion Tool](../LegacyAI/DeprecatedWorkbookRetrievalTool.md)